bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

 ## Context

-### Procedures
+### Marketplace API

-At the moment, following on the [Marketplace tutorial](/tutorials/getting_started/marketplace.html), we have the following WAMP procedures registered on the `com.example.demo` realm:
+The [Marketplace tutorial](/tutorials/getting_started/marketplace.html) offers the following WAMP API procedures registered on the `com.example.demo` realm:

 - `com.market.bidder.add` - Add a user as bidder.
 Takes a single positional argument, the bidder name
 - `com.market.bidder.gone` - Remove a user as bidder.
 Takes a single positional argument, the bidder name